hashamhabib/name-sorter-app/readme.md

 ## Unit Testing
 Unit tests are available in the `name-sorter-app.Tests` project.
-To run tests, navigate to the test directory and execute:
+To run tests, navigate to the project root directory and execute:
 ```sh
    dotnet test
 ```
+This will execute all test cases and display results in the console.

 ## License
 This project is open-source and available under the MIT License.

 ## Author
-HASHAM HABIB
+HASH MAP TECH PTY LTD